medusalix/xone/README.md

 This driver is still in active development.
 Use at your own risk!
 If you are running `xow` upgrading to `xone` is *highly recommended*!
+Always update your Xbox devices to the latest firmware version!
 **Any feedback including bug reports, suggestions or ideas is [*greatly appreciated*](https://discord.gg/FDQxwWk).**

 ## Features